forcedotcom/cli/releasenotes/sfdx/README.md

 * FIX: The `project deploy start` command now displays metadata component failures in its command-line output.
 (GitHub issue [#2008](https://github.com/forcedotcom/cli/issues/2008), plugin-deploy-retrieve PR [#623](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/623))

+* FIX: We've fixed a number of issues related to Node.js v18.16.0.
+If you followed [our suggestions](https://github.com/forcedotcom/cli/issues/2125) for working around the issues, you can now return to the version of Node.js you were using before and update Salesforce CLI to the latest version.
+(GitHub issue [#2125](https://github.com/forcedotcom/cli/issues/2125), source-deploy-retrieve PR [#975](https://github.com/forcedotcom/source-deploy-retrieve/pull/975))

 ## 7.203.0 (June 1, 2023) [stable]

 ANNOUNCEMENTS: